seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Now, by the gods that warlike Goths adore,
 This petty brabble will undo us all.
 Why, lords, and think you not how dangerous
-It is to jet upon a prince’s right?
+It is to jet upon a prince's right?
 What, is Lavinia then become so loose,
 Or Bassianus so degenerate,
-That for her love such quarrels may be broach’d
+That for her love such quarrels may be broach'd
 Without controlment, justice, or revenge?
 Young lords, beware! and should the empress know
-This discord’s ground, the music would not please.
+This discord's ground, the music would not please.

 **CHIRON**
 I care not, I, knew she and all the world: